 Results: State the main quantitative results of the review, including baseline characteristics and final included/analyzed studies and/or sample(s).
 Include absolute risks whenever possible (such as increase/decrease or absolute differences between groups), along with confidence intervals (for example, 95%) or P values.
 Meta-analyses should state the major outcomes that were pooled and include odds ratios or effect sizes and, if possible, sensitivity analyses.
 Numerical results should be accompanied by confidence intervals, if applicable, and exact levels of statistical significance.
 Evaluations of screening and diagnostic tests should include sensitivity, specificity, likelihood ratios, receiver operating characteristic curves, and predictive values.
 Assessments of prognosis should summarize survival characteristics and related variables.
 Major identified sources of variation between studies should be stated, including differences in treatment protocols, co-interventions, confounders, outcome measures, length of follow-up, and dropout rates.

 Conclusions and Relevance: The conclusions and their applications (clinical or otherwise) should be clearly stated, limiting interpretation to the domain of the review.

-Review articles should include an abstract of no more than 300 words with the following sections: Context, Evidence Review, Findings, and Conclusions and Relevance.
+Review articles should include an abstract of no more than 300 words with the following sections: Importance, Objective, Evidence Review, Findings, and Conclusions and Relevance.

-Importance: Include 1 or 2 sentences describing the clinical question or issue and its importance in clinical practice or public heath.
+Importance: Include 1 or 2 sentences describing the clinical question or issue and its importance in clinical practice or public health.

 Objective: State the precise primary objective of the review.
 Indicate whether the review emphasizes factors such as cause, diagnosis, prognosis, therapy, or prevention and include information about the specific population, intervention, exposure, and tests or outcomes that are being reviewed.